kylehoahoang/lounge-lizard-multi-system-chat/README.md

 # Lounge Lizard Multi Chat

-- Slint UI
+- Dioxus Labs

-- Discord
+- Discord -> All Relevant information is in the Slack Lizard Folder

 - Slack-> All Relevant information is in the Slack Lizard Folder

-- Microsoft Teams
+- Microsoft Teams -> All Relevant information is in the Slack Lizard Folder